-Q: WHY IS THIS OFFERED THROUGH HOSPICE SOCIETIES WHEN THESE SENIORS ARE NOT AT END OF LIFE?
+Q: WHY IS THIS OFFERED THROUGH HOSPICE SOCIETIES WHEN PERSONS WITH DECLINING HEALTH ARE NOT AT END OF LIFE?

 A: Hospice volunteers have a unique skill set in that they are comfortable working with those living with serious illness.
-However, Nav-CARE is also being implemented through other community-service organizations.
+However, Nav-CARE can also be implemented through other community-service organizations.
 We are happy to have a conversation with you about the…Keep reading